ceford/cefjdemos-data-jdm-help-en/articles/menus/menus.md

 module might show only the first level menu items and a second module might show the level 2 menu items.

-The Menus list provides an overview of the menus available on a Joomla site.
+The *Menus* page provides an overview of the menus available on a Joomla site.
 This includes the details of each individual menu's number of items published, unpublished and trashed, and the names of linked modules.